mkurz/deadbolt-2-java/QuickStart.md

     @Pattern(value = "something arbitrary", patternType = PatternType.CUSTOM)
     public F.Promise<Result> someMethodC() {
         // the checkPermssion method of the current handler's DynamicResourceHandler will be used.
 This is a user-defined test
     }

+If you want to invert the result, i.e. deny access if there's a match, set the `invert` attribute to `true`.

+    @Pattern(value = "admin.printer", invert = true)
+    public F.Promise<Result> someMethodA() {
+        // subject with a permission with the exact value "admin.printer" will by denied }